rhysstever/Eona/Eona (World).md

 > TODO: Overview history of world

 ## Religion
-The pantheon worshiped within Eona is known as the [[Prime Divines]].
+The pantheon worshiped within Eona is known as the [[Deities of Eona]].
 It contains 17 deities, each harboring power in their own, unique domain.

 #World